 The group assignment is worth a total of 20% of your final grade and group members will share the same grade.
 The group assignment report must be typed (double space) maximum fifteen pages.

-Students have been enrolled into groups of 3 to 5 on Avenue.
+They can be completed in groups of 3 to 5 students.
 All group members will be assigned identical grades for group work.
 A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue.
 Make sure all contributing group members' names are on the assignment.
 Each group member is expected to contribute to the assignment.
-A discussion forum has been set up on Avenue to enable the students in a group to discuss their assignment.

 Your mark will be first based on content, and second, on presentation.
 Presentation includes effective and correct use of the English language.
 More details of the format, structure, and content coverage will be provided during the course of the term.

-Each group will do an online class Zoom presentation on their chosen assignment topic on the due date indicated on the class schedule section of the course outline.
+Each group will do an in-class presentation on their chosen assignment topic on the due date indicated on the class schedule section of the course outline.
 Presentations should not be more than 15 minutes per group.
 You may use PowerPoints or any other tool to make your presentations interesting and professional.